INFO-698-InfoSci-Capstone/stats-games-r/analysis/logs/log.md

 5/8/25
 5pm-6pm: Finalizing and sending off final code to Dr.Wetherell via Github so she can upload her feedback 1hr

+5/11/25
+7pm-8pm: Updating all logs and README.md files to conclude my work for this capstone!!
+1hr

 ---